-If the customer is a natural person, licensees must obtain and record the following information (in hard copy or electronic form), before providing financial services as described in Paragraph FC-1.1.2:
+If the customer is a natural person, licensees must identify the person's identity and obtain the following information before providing financial services as described in Paragraph FC-1.1.2:

-- (a) Full legal name and any other names used; - (b) Full permanent address (i.e. the residential address of the customer; a post office box is insufficient); - (c) Date and place of birth; - (d) Nationality; - (e) Passport number (if the customer is a passport holder); - (f) CPR or residence permit number (for residents of Bahrain or GCC states); - (g) Telephone/fax number and email address (where applicable); - (h) Occupation or public position held (where applicable); - (i) Employer's name and address (if self-employed, the nature of the self-employment); - (j) Type of account, and nature and volume of anticipated business dealings with the licensee; - (k) Signature of the customer(s); - (l) Source of funds; and - (m) Reason for opening the account.
+- (a) Full legal name and any other names used; - (b) Full permanent address (i.e. the residential address of the customer; a post office box is insufficient); - (c) Date and place of birth; - (d) Nationality; - (e) Passport number (if the customer is a passport holder); - (f) Current CPR or residence permit number (for residents of Bahrain or GCC states) or government issued national identification proof; - (g) Telephone/fax number and email address (where applicable); - (h) Occupation or public position held (where applicable); - (i) Employer's name and address (if self-employed, the nature of the self-employment); - (j) Type of account, and nature and volume of anticipated business dealings with the licensee; - (k) Signature of the customer(s); - (l) Source of funds; and - (m) Reason for opening the account.